 Collins was just 24 and Odegard, 34, and under the new, young partners’ direction, Newman’s expanded in the mid 1980’s.
 With the increased ease in air freight, warm water fish like tuna and swordfish were added to the Pacific Northwest salmon, halibut, bottom fish and crab.
 Additional varieties and selections from Massachusetts, Maine, Alaska, Hawaii, Chile, Mexico, and New Zealand became seasonal favorites with customers.

 In 1982, Newman’s incorporated as Newman’s Fish Company, Inc., and in 1986, expanded in Portland as Newman’s Fish Markets, Inc. with John Cleary managing partner of the Portland operations.
 This expanded the buying power as well as the customer base and made quantity shipping by truck and air more affordable.
 As in Eugene, the Portland operation has expanded and contracted reflecting the economic trends and now includes a wholesale distribution center and a retail outlet in City Market near Lloyd’s Center.

 Collins bought out Odegard’s share of the business, consolidated locations in the Eugene area and opened the Fish and Chips To Go window at the Willamette location in the 1990’s.
+By 2006-2007 the market on Willamette Street was so busy Collins opened Newman's Grotto on Coburg Road.
 Newman’s continues to offer the freshest seafood daily from two locations, 1545 Willamette and Newman’s Fish Grotto, 485 Coburg Road.
-The new Grotto location offers a limited selection of fresh fish and an expanded menu of grilled entrées and sandwiches 7 days a week.
+The Grotto location offers a limited selection of fresh fish and an expanded menu of grilled entrées and sandwiches 7 days a week.